Microsoft 365 Authentication in Prowler¶

 Service Principal and User Credentials Authentication¶

-Authentication flag: --env-auth
+Authentication flag for CLI: --env-auth

 Warning

-This method builds upon the Service Principal authentication by adding User Credentials.
+This method builds upon Service Principal authentication by adding User Credentials.
 Configure the following environment variables: M365_USER

 and M365_PASSWORD